Master of Laws in Banking and Financial Law at Boston University School of Law

 The Graduate Program in Banking and Financial Law is the oldest LL.M. program of its kind in the United States.
 Since its inception in 1984, it has trained more than 2,000 lawyers for leadership positions in both domestic and foreign banking and financial services industries.
 Our graduates span the globe and hold influential positions in government, law firms, corporations, financial institutions of all types, and multilateral and non-governmental organizations.

-The program has its roots in BU's Morin Center for Banking and Financial Law, which was founded in 1978 as the first institution in an American university devoted to the study of banking law.
+The program has its roots in BU's Morin Center for Banking and Financial Law (now the Center for Finance, Law & Policy), which was founded in 1978 as the first institution in an American university devoted to the study of banking law.
 The program's mission, however, has never been more relevant than today.
 With the recent upheavals in financial markets, the legal and regulatory structure of the financial system has been redesigned and rebuilt.
 The future will offer opportunities in abundance for financial services lawyers who are familiar with the fundamentals of the industry and the regulatory and supervisory environment in which it operates.

 The Graduate Program in Banking and Financial Law is challenging and is designed specifically for students who wish to obtain a graduate-level legal education in the field of financial services law.
 Ideal candidates are financial services lawyers who bring their expertise to the classroom and who want to improve their skills in today's rapidly changing world of financial services law.
 The program, which may be completed on a full- or part-time basis, is also appropriate for attorneys seeking to begin a new career after spending the first part of their professional lives in another legal field.
 Students receive a practical education in financial services law, enabling them to contribute effectively in a professional setting.